What is the Law Regarding Employment in Glenwood?

 "At-Will" vs. Contract Employment Terms

-"At-will" employment is the most common form of employment, but in some cases there may be an employment contract guaranteeing payments for six months to a year.
-"At-will" employers or employees may terminate the employment at any given time, if the reasons are not illegal.
-Laws of both the state and federal government determine which employment terms are valid and enforceable should there be a contract between the Glenwood employee and employer.
+"At-will" employment is the most common type of employment, but in some cases there may be an employment contract guaranteeing payments for six months to a year.
+"At-will" employment means that either the employer or the employee can terminate the position at any given time, even without a particular reason, so long as the termination does not violate the law In the instance that the employer and employee have an employment contract, laws from both the state and federal government will apply to the city of Glenwood

 Anti-Discrimination laws in Glenwood

-Laws which make discrimination illegal at all stages of employment including hiring, wages, and termination policies, all apply to Glenwood citizens.
-Individuals who live in the city of Glenwood are required to follow laws which employers from discriminating based on specific classes.
-These classes include race, gender, disability, national origin, and age.
+Laws that make discrimination illegal at all stages of employment including hiring, wages, and termination policies, all apply to Glenwood citizens.
+Glenwood residents must follow laws which prohibit employer discrimination against members of different classes.
+These classes include age, gender, race, religion, disability, and national origin.